learn-co-curriculum/python-p3-environment-setup/README.md

 How do we get into our virtual environment?

-Using the following command will allow us to use the virtual environment and run commands inside of it.
+Using the following command we can use the virtual environment and run commands inside of it.

 ```bash
 pipenv shell
 ```

 Now we are in the virtual environment and have access to the dependencies we defined in the Pipfile.
-If we run the following commands in the virtual environment we will see that we can import the `requests` module we installed earlier.
+If we run the following commands in the virtual environment we will see that we can import the `requests` module we installed using `pipenv install requests`.

 ```bash
 python